-I. WARM-UP Vocabulary

-Match the words in column A with their meanings in column B.

-A

-- 1. familiarize

-- 2. precautions

-- 3. destination

-- 4. pull up

-- 5. scenery

-- 6. on behalf of

-B

-- a. the vehicle slows down and stops

-- b. doing something for someone

-- c. to learn about something and start to understand i

-- d. is the land, water or plants that you can see about you.

-- e. is an action intended to prevent something dangerous or unpleasant from happening

-- f. the place to which the person or thing travels or is sent
+- a. the vehicle slows down and stops - b. doing something for someone - c. to learn about something and start to understand it - d. the land, water or plants that you can see around you - e. an action intended to prevent something dangerous or unpleasant from happening - f. the place to which the person or thing travels or is sent

-II.
-DIALOGUE BOX

 Hi!
 I am John from Sunflower Tours.
 I'd like to welcome you all to Tokyo.
 Right now, I'd like to take a minute to familiarize you with the area and discuss some brief safety precautions.
 The bus ride to your hotel will just take about 15 minutes so I'd like you to remain seated until we reach our destination.
 You are not allowed to eat or drink while on the bus.
 And please be reminded that it is against the law to get drunk in public.
-We're going to be pulling up to the hotel in just a few minutes.
+We're going to be pulling up to the hotel in just few minutes.
 Please remain in your seat and enjoy the scenery of the left hand side of the bus until we have come to a complete stop.
 Double check to make sure your bag has been taken off the bus.
 On behalf of Sunflower Tours, have a wonderful vacation and I hope to see you tomorrow at the information session.

-Comprehension Check

-- 1. How long does it take from the airport to the hotel?

-- 2. What are the safety precautions enumerated by the tour guide?

-- 3. If you were the guide, where would you take the tourists?
+- 1. How long does it take from the airport to the hotel? - 2.
+What are the safety precautions enumerated by the tour guide? - 3.
+If you were the guide, where would you take the tourists?

 How to Speak to a Group

-III.
-LANGUAGE BOX

 We use polite phrase when addressing a group of people.

-Ex: Please stay in your seat and keep quiet.
+• Please stay in your seat and keep quiet.

-I hope you will enjoy your stay here.
+• I hope you will enjoy your stay here.

-I wish you a safe and pleasant journey home.
+• I wish you a safe and pleasant journey home.

-It's been a pleasure to meet you.
+• It's been a pleasure to meet you.

-Thank you all for coming.
+• Thank you all for coming.

-We often use which or that to give details to help somebody identify something: Ex: This is the company that receives an outstanding sales last year.
-El Nido is a famous company which gives the best tasting wine.
-Who is used to give details that identify a person: Ex: Mr. Smith is the CEO of Farma Distributors who gives emphasis on the importance of benefits to encourage workers to work hard.
+We often use 'which' or 'that' to give details to help somebody identify something:

+• This is the only company that received outstanding sales last year.
+Examples:

+• El Nido is a famous company which supplies the best tasting wine.

+'Who' is used to give details that identify a person:

+Example: • Mr Smith is the CEO of Farma Distributors who gives emphasis on the importance of benefits to encourage workers to work hard.

 IV.
 SAY IT!
-A group of business management students would like to visit in your workplace to make a research about your company.
-You are given the task to guide these students and give them the information below: - important people of your company - interesting facts about your company - do's and don'ts during the visit
+A group of business management students would like to visit your workplace to research about your company.
+You are given the task of guiding these students around and providing them with the information below:

+- important people in your company

+- interesting facts about your company

+- do's and don'ts